A conversation about alcohol doesn’t have to be a one-way discussion or a condescending lecture of what not to do.

 In his keynote, Jake asks, “Why do many college students continue to drink even after experiencing alcohol-related harm?”

 Jake shares with students his personal journey to discovering his own drinking problem, and reveals how he created a solution specific to his own needs.
 He challenges the conventional definitions of common terms associated with alcohol abuse, such as “problem drinking” and “binge drinking.”
 He sheds new light on these topics and brings a modern twist to the discussion of harm reduction.
 Jake’s message is not that alcohol is bad; rather, the harm and danger that can come along with it is the problem.

 Jake calls every student into action, regardless of level of abuse or abstinence from alcohol.
 He mobilizes students to create a communal movement against alcohol-related harm.
 Through interactive discussions on topics like bystander intervention, to what “problem drinking” really means, Jake intends to utilize the millions of intelligent minds on college campuses to create a new culture, where responsible use of alcohol and safety are priorities.

 As a result of attending this program, students will learn:

-- Call to action, every student has a duty to help end harmful alcohol culture.
+- how to build a call to action and their duty to help end harmful alcohol culture, and

-- Newfound passion for personal understanding regarding alcohol and alcohol culture.
+- the newfound passion for personal understanding regarding alcohol and alcohol culture.